trefx/5s-crate/0.3-DRAFT/index.md

 ## Media type and profiles

-When transferring a HTTP Five Safes Crate using HTTP, implementations SHOULD use the following HTTP headers for content-type and profile:
+When transferring a Trusted Workflow Run Crate using HTTP, implementations SHOULD use the following HTTP headers for content-type and profile:

 ```http
 Content-Type: application/zip
 Link: <https://w3id.org/ro/crate>; rel="profile"`
 ```

-HTML landing pages that reference a Five Safes Crate SHOULD include [Signposting](https://signposting.org/) using HTTP `Link` headers that refer to the Crate’s ZIP download and the RO-Crate profile:
+HTML landing pages that reference a Trusted Workflow Run Crate SHOULD include [Signposting](https://signposting.org/) using HTTP `Link` headers that refer to the Crate’s ZIP download and the RO-Crate profile:

 ```http
 Link: <https://example.com/query-12389.zip>; rel="item", type="application/zip"